artiomsevciuc/statistichandler/README.md

 # statistichandler
-A simple Java Servlet example whic contains how to use thread pool and timer The application was build against Java 1.8 and newer.
+A simple Java Servlet example which contains how to use thread pool and timer The application was build against Java 1.8 and newer.
 Test were performed on the Apache Tomcat apache-tomcat-8.5.32 container, should work on older and newer version, the only requirement is that the Tomcat has to run also on Java 1.8

 Configurations: